amittkSharma/flutter_app/documents/technological-stack-evaluation.md

 # Technological Stack Evaluation

-## Technical Stacks under consideration:
+## Technical Stacks under consideration

 - [Native Scripts](https://www.nativescript.org/)
   - Native scripts uses Javascript to build native apps.
 It comes along with Angular and Vue.js.
 The community for Angular is not as active as Vue.js.